-2 On the date as at which this compilation was prepared, the Biodiversity Conservation Act 2016 s.
-279(a) had not come into operation.
-It reads as follows:

-279. Subsidiary legislation repealed

-The following subsidiary legislation is repealed:

-(a) the Wildlife Conservation Regulations 1970;
+2 Footnote no longer applicable.

 3 Now known as the Zoological Parks Authority.

 4 Repealed by the Zoological Parks Authority Act 2001.

 5 Under the Financial Legislation Amendment and Repeal Act 2006 Sch.
 2 cl.
 13 a reference to the Consolidated Fund may, where the context so requires, be read as if it had been amended to be a reference to the Consolidated Account.
 This reference was changed under the Reprints Act 1984 s.
 7(5)(a).